-OK, the first node of the model that we will create will be the hip.
+The first node of the model is the hip.
 Generally, both in 2D and 3D, the hip is the root of the skeleton.
 This makes it easier to animate:

 Next will be the torso.
-The torso needs to be a child of the hip, so create a child sprite and load the torso, later accommodate it properly:
+The torso needs to be a child of the hip, so create a child sprite and load the torso texture, later accommodate it properly:

-Ouch, that doesn’t look good!
-The rotation pivot is wrong, this means it needs to be adjusted.
+The rotation pivot is wrong and needs to be adjusted.

-This small little cross in the middle of the Sprite is the rotation pivot:
+This small cross in the middle of the Sprite is the rotation pivot: